|

 Large hospital groups are well accustomed to a gap between surgery and payment.
 However, to survive surgery centers need to tighten the gap between surgeries and payment.
 Utilizing software such as PRO-MAPP allows post-operative notes to be completed in less than 10 minutes after surgery.

-This means that instead of waiting for a month to receive dictation back from a surgeon, post-operative notes are being done automatically.
 This function can help surgery centers save up to $3,000 in monthly dictation costs while reducing time from serving to billing by 80%.

 Efficiency and cost savings will be key for surgery centers, especially in the future.
 Orthopedic surgeons are continuing to implement enabling technologies into their practice.
 Robotics are still in their infancy and are a major investment for smaller surgery centers.
 However, surgical robots do decrease patient risk and help surgeries to be performed faster.